IanVaughan/GiddyUp/README.md

 1. hit start

-1. it spins them up behind the scenes (using `foreman start`)
+1. it spins them up behind the scenes (using `foreman start` atm)

 1. and opens up a new term tab for each tailing the log

 To start it :-

-    bin/giddyup
+    bin/giddyup server

 Ideas/Todos